jim-easterbrook/Photini/src/doc/manual/map.rst

 Once the map is loaded, the ``Load map`` button is replaced by legal notices and a button (or buttons) to display the terms of use in your web browser.

 The map initially displays the previously used location.
-You can change the view by zooming in or out or by panning the map with the pan control or by dragging it with the mouse.
+You can change the view by zooming in or out, or by panning the map with the pan control, or by dragging it with the mouse.
 However, it's usually easier to find a specific location by using the search facility.

 .. image:: ../images/screenshot_15.png